 The presence of heavy rail service, planned bus rapid transit (BRT), and large, redevelopable properties near Metro provide a great opportunity to transform the area into a transit-oriented, walkable community.
-Glenmont has excellent access to parks, fire station, police station, schools, and a recreation center.
+Glenmont has excellent access to parks, a fire station, a police station, schools, and a recreation center.
 It has an established residential community that strongly supports the revitalization of the shopping center with better retail, open space, and connectivity.